Some of the links in this post may be affiliate links. See our disclosure for more info.

 Productivity isn’t about how much work you get done.
 It’s about working on what matters most and doing it in the most efficient manner possible.

-For example: You could be the best email writer in the world, cranking out 100 emails per day!
+For example, you could be the best email writer in the world, cranking out 100 emails daily!
 But if no one reads them, what’s the point?